 - It will take forever.

 “6 to 8 weeks,” they said.
 How I laugh!
 5 months after it started I stopped counting the weeks…

 - The rest of your house will need a makeover

 Until you had those shiny new, perfect rooms on the top floor, you did not notice the smelly carpet, ugly curtains that were there when you moved in, cracks on the walls, bathroom in serious need of a coat (or 5) of paint.
 My latest niggle is windows.
 Granted, they are double glazed, but whoever fitted them, surely, must have noticed the draft that was blowing off every single one of them!
 We redecorated our old bedroom and turned it into a brilliant space that I use as my office.
 It also doubles up as a guest bedroom.
-It is my favourite room in the house, with its pretty wallpaper and yellow curtains, but it has that eyesore of a window that I wish I could swap for a pretty wooden window like those my sister-in-law has all around her house.
-I want a window just like this one:
+It is my favourite room in the house, with its pretty wallpaper and yellow curtains, but it has that eyesore of a window that I wish I could swap for a new one.

 - Your neighbours will hate you.